openpotato/openholidaysapi.website/en/docs/sources-europe.md

 <h4>Canton of Bern<small>- CH-BE</small></h4>

-School holidays in the canton of Bern are the same for all public schools.
+School holidays in the canton of Bern are determined centrally.
+A distinction is made between German-speaking schools (Volksschulen) and French-speaking schools (Écoles obligatoires).

 + [Schulferien](https://www.bern.ch/themen/bildung/schule/schulferien)